serpwings/pyrobotstxt/README.md

 - Parsing a **robots.txt** File [in progress]
 - Analyzing **robots.txt** File [in progress]

-## How to Use PyRobotsTxt?
+## How to Use pyrobotstxt?

-You can find detailed tutorial on [PyRobotsTxt website](https://pyrobotstxt.seowings.org).
+You can find detailed tutorial on [pyrobotstxt website](https://pyrobotstxt.seowings.org).

 ## Contribute